What are Pathways?

 - Lung- Non-small cell lung cancer

-- Colorectal - Colon cancer
+- Colorectal - Colon and rectal cancer

 - Psychosocial Oncology and Palliative Care

 Cancer Care Ontario's Program in Evidence-Based Care (PEBC) produces evidence-based guidance documents in partnership with clinical experts in all major cancer disease sites and across all clinical programs and modalities.
 Below are a list of PEBC guidelines:

 - Head and neck

 - Lung (small cell, non-small cell, mesothelioma, thymoma)